GitHub CODEOWNERS: A Comprehensive Guide

 : All JavaScript files.docs/*.md

-: All Markdown files in thedocs
+: All Markdown files in the docs

-# Assign ownership to all .md files in any directory
+folder.# Assign ownership to all .md files in any directory

 *.md @docs-owner